 The onset of Tiberius’ reign of terror

 After the loss of his son, Drasus, in 23 AD, Tiberius became less interested in running the empire, instead delegated many of his duties to Lucius Aelius Sejanus, a close associate of the emperor.
-The two designated successes of his – his nephew Germanicus and his son Drusus – had died, leaving Tiberius undecided about who his successor would be.
-In 26 AD, the emperor took break from politics and retired temporarily to his imperial villa in on the island of Capri, just off the coast of Campania.
+His two designated heirs – his nephew Germanicus and his son Drusus – had died, leaving Tiberius undecided about who his successor would be.
+In 26 AD, the emperor took a break from politics and retired temporarily to his imperial villa on the island of Capri, just off the coast of Campania.